 Dr. Brenda Paulen offers patients the benefits of dental sleep medicine in our Sandy Springs office.
-The diagnosis and effective treatment of sleep-related disorders, including sleep apnea is important for your overall health and wellness.
+The diagnosis and effective treatment of sleep-related disorders, including sleep apnea are important for your overall health and wellness.
 Sleep apnea and sleep-related disorders affect millions of people and can put you at risk for other major health concerns, including stroke and heart attack.

 Common signs of sleep apnea can include: